chien021091/aws-pro/SECURITY Guarduty.md

 - Guarduty is a threat detection service that monitor for malicious activity (unusual API call)
 - Guarduty is purpose-built for detecting port scan and other threat
+- Event bridge can match pattern with guardDuty finding (not ListFindings API)